 SEASON 2018, THE DANCERS

-Handpicked from companies across the US and abroad, we are thrilled to bring you this summer's amazing roster of company dancers...
+Handpicked from companies across the US and abroad, this was last summer's amazing roster of company dancers.

 Augusto Cezar (Third Season) An accomplished performer in his native Brazil, Augusto Cezar brings an impressive resume of international training to Terpsicorps .
 His training and experience provided him the opportunity to represent Brazil at the 2010 USA International Ballet Competition in Jackson, Miss., where he was selected as a semi-finalist.
 During his tenure at Nashville Ballet, Augusto has performed as the Jester in Cinderella, Blue Bird in The Sleeping Beauty, was featured in Dominic Walsh's The Whistling, as the clever Bonvolio in Paul Vasterling's Romeo & Juliet and the title role in Paul Vasterling’s world premiere production of Peter Pan.